breader124/notes/Microservices_Patterns/03_interprocess_communication.md

 ### Transactional messaging

-**Transactional outbox** - Publish an event as part of a database transaction by saving it in an OUTBOX in the database.
+**Pattern: Transactional outbox** - Publish an event as part of a database transaction by saving it in an OUTBOX in the database.

 By using transactional outbox pattern, it's possible to make sure that message will be published at least once, because it is saved in the database in the same local, ACID transaction, in which domain object has been persisted.